dddappp/sui-coin-example/README.md

 ```

 Perhaps you're asking, how does a user pass in the `y_coin` parameter if they don't have a `MY_COIN` object inside their wallet?
 Good question.
-At this point, At this point, if you're a front-end developer, you can use [PTBs](https://docs.sui.io/concepts/transactions/prog-txn-blocks),
+At this point, if you're a front-end developer, you can use [PTBs](https://docs.sui.io/concepts/transactions/prog-txn-blocks),
 [create a "zero" `MY_COIN` object](https://docs.sui.io/references/framework/sui-framework/coin#function-zero) first.
 Then pass a reference of this object into this function;
 finally, don't forget to transfer this `MY_COIN` object to the user's wallet.